-Performing \ac{ROI}-\ac{QP}, the results presented in Figs.~\ref{fig:8plots}(d) and \ref{fig:8plots}(h) show that the proposed method accurately recovers both the shape and permittivity values of the scatterers for both inter-scatterer spacings, with only minor artifacts appearing near the boundaries.
-Even when the \ac{LSM}-derived \ac{ROI} suffers from boundary adhesion at $0.1\,\text{m}$ spacing, this issue is largely alleviated during the \ac{ROI}-QP refinement.
+The \ac{ROI}-\ac{QP} reconstructions are shown in Figs.~\ref{fig:8plots}(g) and~\ref{fig:8plots}(h).
+The proposed method recovers both the shapes and permittivity values of the scatterers for both inter-scatterer spacings, with only minor artifacts near the boundaries.
+Even when the \ac{LSM}-derived \ac{ROI} suffers from boundary adhesion at $0.1$~m spacing, this issue is largely alleviated during the \ac{ROI}-\ac{QP} refinement.
 This improvement stems from the data-consistency enforcement inherent in the Born iteration, which continuously adjusts the reconstructed permittivity to minimize the residual between the simulated and measured scattering fields.
-Through this feedback mechanism, the algorithm adaptively distinguishes subtle dielectric variations between the closely spaced scatterers, thereby restoring their individual shapes and improving the reconstruction fidelity.
+Through this feedback mechanism, the algorithm adaptively distinguishes subtle dielectric variations between the closely spaced scatterers, thereby restoring their individual shapes and improving reconstruction fidelity.

-Overall, these results highlight that the proposed \ac{ROI}-\ac{QP} approach maintains robust separation capability and stable permittivity recovery even in highly coupled, relatively low-\ac{SNR} environments, where traditional qualitative methods such as the \ac{LSM} alone tend to fail.
+Overall, these results highlight that the proposed \ac{ROI}-\ac{QP} approach maintains robust separation capability and stable permittivity recovery even in highly coupled and relatively low-\ac{SNR} environments, where qualitative localization by the \ac{LSM} alone may become ambiguous.